pyrmont/articles.inqk.net/_posts/2018-10-03-iphone-xs-max.md

 - **Portrait Mode Speed**: Unlike apparently all of tech punditry, I like Portrait Mode.
 My iPhone is my only camera and being able to take photos of my children with something that approaches the quality of a DSLR is of huge appeal to me.
 Portrait Mode on the iPhone XS Max is better in the ways that you've heard about but the actual time taken to take the photo is still too long.
 I've missed good shots of my kids because of the delay between when I press the shutter and when the processed image is actually captured.

-- **Shutter Sound**: [Japanese iPhones unfortunately have an unmutable shutter][jus].
+- **Shutter Sound**: Speaking of the shutter, [Japanese iPhones unfortunately have an unmutable shutter][jus].
 The iPhone XS Max isn't any different in this respect but the improved quality of its speakers (at least versus a 7+) make it _really_ loud.
 Not great for photos of little kids where the sound of a shutter will often distract them from the cute thing they were doing and which you wanted to capture.

 [jus]: http://articles.inqk.net/2018/02/09/japan-iphone-shutter.html

 - **Speed**: The phone feels no different in terms of speed than the iPhone 7+ did.
 This is a bit disappointing (especially in respect of the Portrait Mode photos mentioned above).
-I don't play games on my phone, though, so maybe it's noticeable there?
-Maybe the gating factor in most uses at this point is network speed.
+I don't play games on my phone, though, so maybe it's noticeable there.
+Or perhaps the gating factor in most uses at this point is network speed.

 - **Status Bar**: When Apple switched to the notch design with the iPhone X, they moved the status bar icons into the space on the left and right of the notch.
-Since that space is smaller than a notchless space would be, some of the icons have been dropped.
-Notably for me, the VPN indicator.
-I SSH back into my home computers by using a VPN.
-Having to open Control Centre to see quickly whether the VPN has dropped isn't great, particularly given how difficult it is to get to Control Centre.
+Since that space is smaller than a notchless space would be, some of the icons have been dropped; notably for me, the VPN indicator.
+I SSH back into my home computers by using a VPN and having to open Control Centre to see quickly whether the VPN has dropped isn't great, particularly given how difficult it is to get to Control Centre.

 Overall, I'm happy with the purchase but I do strongly wonder if I should have waited to buy it in Australia.
 That would have meant waiting til December but would have meant I'd have a phone that could take photos silently again.